 "Back off homo sapiens or I shall be forced to demonstrate the power of the claw!"

 And, demonstrate he did!
 Right on cue.
 The owl and I were in sync.
 How I love cooperation!
 He was such a show off - a lot of fowl fitness and ferociousness going on here.
 Someone call Animal Planet.
+Before we could blink he snatched the hat into his talons, and we all took a quick step back.

 I love this pic.
 It looks like he's protecting the Diet A & W. At that moment I began contemplating adopting and training him to strategically guard a few of my things, namely chocolate, I-Pod and scissors.
 I can never find my scissors.